Geometric flow of planar domain-wall loops: Results: Theory vs numerical simulations

 which can be experimentally determined at each period \( p \).
 It is worth noting that in the limit \( f_0 = 0 \), Eqs.~\eqref{eq:lambdavsp} and \eqref{eq:lambdadef} reduce to the universal formula for spontaneous collapse, Eq.~\eqref{eq:singleAdecay}, with the identification \( V'(0) = 1/\eta \) and \( V(0) = 0 \).
 It is also worth noting that in the special case where $\lim_{f\to 0} V(f),V'(f) \to 0$, Eqs.~\eqref{eq:lambdavsp} and \eqref{eq:lambdadef} also hold if $\tau > 2\tau_1$ because in Eq.\eqref{eq:Ap+1-Ap} the area can not change if $f=0$.

 In the following sections we test Eqs. \eqref{eq:lambdavsp} and \eqref{eq:lambdadef} against numerical simulations of the $\phi^4$ model without and with disorder, and also against experimental data obtained with alternating fields.
-To translate the formula to the $\phi^4$ model where $h$ is the driving field, we have to take into account that $V'(h) \equiv V'(f) \partial_h f = V'(f)2\phi_s$ so ${\tilde \Lambda} = \Lambda 2\phi_{\rm s}$.
-We then define and predict, for the magnetic model
+To translate the formula to the $\phi^4$ model where $h$ is the driving field, we have to take into account that $V'(h) \equiv V'(f) \partial_h f = V'(f)2\phi_{\rm s}$